alfredjynx/GUI-CM/lessons/Basic/Lesson3_GUI_Usage.md

 ### Infomap

 The Infomap Clustering method is based on the [Map Equation](https://www.mapequation.org/publications.html#Rosvall-Axelsson-Bergstrom-2009-Map-equation).
 This equation minimizes something called the Description Lenght of a random walk in the network.
+[Needs rewrite].

 No parameters are passed via GUI, only the input files.